ghj1214kr/sync-music-db-bs3/README.md

 ## api
 ### SyncMusicDb.TRACK\_ATTRS
-the columns in the `tracks` table.
+the columns in the `library` table.

 ```javascript
 [